Events

 Free to all

-Let’s celebrate mothers with a free outing on their special day.
-Not only will Mom be able to look over the museum exhibits, take a guided tour of the Bevington Mansion, and wander through the other buildings on the Complex… her whole family will too!
-And at no charge.
+Let’s celebrate fathers with a free outing on their special day.
+Not only will Dad be able to look through the vast collections in the McKee barn, visit three galleries of museum exhibits, and wander through the other buildings on the Complex, such as the Winterset train depot and Martin Bros. gas station… his whole family will, too!
+And at NO charge.

-We look forward to becoming part of your Mother’s Day tradition.
+We look forward to becoming part of your Father’s Day tradition.

 May 1 to October 15